meili-NG/meiliNG.js/README.md

 meiliNG just gives you session token, everything you do on the front-end is totally free for you*.
 Just follow the API Specs and You can use whatever front-end design you want.

-<sub>* Conditions apply, In order to use full compatibility Meiling Gatekeeper provides with OpenID, you need to follow some specs.</sub>
+<sub>* Conditions apply, In order to use full compatibility meiliNG provides with OpenID, you need to follow some specs.</sub>

 ### Written in Node.JS
 meiliNG is written in Node.JS and TypeScript, that you can  understand easily.
 Tweak it whatever you want.